Read the Full Story

 NURC participated in the 2011 North American Technology Demonstration (NATD) held in Ottawa, Canada, from 25 to 27 October 2011.
 The three-day event was sponsored by NATO's Emerging Security Challenges Divison, through their Defence Against Terrorism Programme of Work on Non-Lethal Capabilities.
 It was jointly hosted by the Canadian Department of National Defence and the US Joint Non-Lethal Weapons Directorate (JNLWD).
 NATD was the largest non-lethal technology event ever, with 970 registrants from 30 nations.

-Latest from NATO HQ
+Latest from CSO

 - Investigating the transfer of environmental uncertainty to signal excess